094459/q-developer-hands-on/workshop/sandbox.md

 These code suggestions are automatic by default.
 The next section will walk you through how you can change this behaviour.

+*Single line comment*

+*Enabling and disabling auto prompting*

+Something that you will need figure out as you start using Amazon Q Developer is whether you want it to automatically make code suggestions as you code, or whether you want to manually invoke it via some command line controls.

+You can enable/disable the auto-suggestions by clicking on the "Pause Auto Suggestions" when you bring up the Amazon Q menu (click on the Amazon Q on the VSCode status bar at the bottom)

+Spend some time experimenting with this.
+Open up a new file (experiment.py) and then at the top of it write the following:

+\# Add Python library imports for Flask and SQLAlcamey

+Hit return.
+You should see Amazon Q thinking (it will be greyed out) before providing you with some code suggestions.

+Now go to the Amazon Q setting and disable auto suggestion.
+You should notice that the icon looks like the pause icon.
+From the same file, delete everything that you previous created and type the same thing

+\# Add Python library imports for Flask and SQLAlcamey

+When you hit return this time, it should not generate any output.
+No, move your cursor to the end, and hit OPTION + C (Mac), ALT + C (Windows) and this time you should see Amazon Q make some suggestions.
+If you hit tab to accept, and then hit return and press OPTION/ALT + C again, you will see further suggestions.

+Re-enable auto suggestions as we will be using this during the workshop.

 *Inline prompt*